sheppard-ds/NH_ADMM_Demo/README.md

 This is a *bare-minimum* template to create a [Jekyll] site that:

+This is a test line - to check for branch capability

 - uses the [Just the Docs] theme;
 - can be built and published on [GitHub Pages];
 - can be built and previewed locally, and published on other platforms.